algorithmica-org/algorithmica/content/english/hpc/complexity/hardware.md

 Consider now the "hit it with photons" part.
 For that, we can use a system of lenses that projects a pattern onto a much smaller area, effectively making a tiny circuit with all the desired properties.
 This way, the optics of the 1970s were able to fit a few thousand transistors on the size of a fingernail, which gives microchips several key advantages that macro-world computers didn't have:

 - higher clock rates (that were previously limited by the speed of light);
-- ability to scale the production;
+- the ability to scale the production;
 - much lower material and power usage, translating to much lower cost per unit.

 Apart from these immediate benefits, photolithography enabled a clear path to improve performance further: you can just make lenses stronger, which in turn would create smaller, but functionally identical devices with relatively little effort.